fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

 ### Enhanced Networking

 * ENA (Enhanced Networking Adapter) drivers provide fast packet processing and are licensed under the open source Data Plate Development kit.
-* Enhanced networking can not be managed from the AWS console
+* Enhanced networking cannot be managed from the AWS console
 * The available bandwidth will vary based on the instance type, and not all instance types support enhanced networking
     * The latest AMI (Amazon Linux 2), already have enchanced networking enable on the instances
 * ENAs can utilize up 25 Gbps of bandwidth, depending on the instance type